In today’s episode, I answer Esther’s question about “everything” and focus on helping her start exercise even though she is already feeling tired.

 - Weeks five and six: 3 sets of 15 reps of all exercises Monday and Thursday

-Remember you can get your Muscles in Minutes guide at flipping50tv.com and to see 20 exercises (and over 40 photos) and how to put them together to start flipping 50 today!
+Remember you can get your Muscles in Minutes guide at flipping50tv.com.
+You will see 20 exercises (and over 40 photos) and learn how to put them together to start flipping 50 today!
 Just send me your biggest challenge for a possible question on Flipping 50 TV and it’s yours free!